jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 With his partner, Sofya Polyakov, he began collecting symbols for a website and writing a business plan.
-Inspiration came from the book Professor and the Madman , which chronicles the use of crowdsourcing to create the Ox- ford English Dictionary in 1870.
+Inspiration came from the book Professor and the Madman, which chronicles the use of crowdsourcing to create the Ox- ford English Dictionary in 1870.
 Edward began to imagine crowdsourcing icons and symbols